tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 K.J. Åström, T. Hägglund, The future of PID control, Control Engineering Practice, Volume 9, Issue 11, 2001, Pages 1163-1175, ISSN 0967-0661, https://doi.org/10.1016/S0967-0661(01)00062-4.
 [explanation]

+>> Finally: which one is better, Star Wars or Star Trek? <<

+(x) Star Trek
+(x) Star Trek

+[explanation]
+Star Trek is like math.
+The only reason one can't fall in love with it is because it is not understood.
+And the only reason for which is not understood is because it not taught well enough.
+And the only reason for which this question is here, is because Dr. Censi needs to spend more time watching Star Trek.
+Peace, and long life!
+[explanation]